 The history of the Saginaw Gears, a famed Michigan team, ended stangely in Ohio with two teams that never took the ice; the Arctic Xpress and Canton Ice Patrol.

-The Gears were a long time IHL team in the 70s and a completely separate version of the Gears came to fruition in the CoHL/UHL in the 90s.
-After rebranding from the Saginaw Lumber Kings (and before that the Saginaw Wheels), the Gears was an attempted to try and grab the community's interest with a retro name change.
-Unfortunately the team played an under whelming 98-99 season and skipped town middle of the next season in Dec '99 for Massilion, Ohio just outside Canton.
+The Gears were a long time IHL team in the 1970s and a completely separate version of the Gears came to fruition in the CoHL/UHL in the 1990s.
+Initially, the franchise was the Saginaw Lumber Kings and before that the Saginaw Wheels.
+They then changed the name to Gears in an attempt to try and grab the community's interest with a retro name change.
+Unfortunately, the team played an underwhelming 98-99 season and skipped town middle of the following season in December 1999 for Massilion, Ohio just outside Canton.

 That move was even worse than anything that went on in Saginaw.
 The team wasn't good and the crowds were even worse, playing in a tiny building.
 They won five of their final 55 games and went on hiatus after that.
 There was talk of building a big-time rink in Massilion and the team rebranded twice more trying to garner interest.
 The two re-brands were the Canton Ice Patrol and the Arctic Xpress.
 Neither team ever took the ice, no arena was built, and both teams are a short and unique piece of Ohio hockey history.